cavoirom/nxv/web/content/blog/2021/openbsd-vpn/index.md

   - "vpn"
 ---

-_Note: I wrote the guideline based on OpenBSD 6.9._
+_Note: I wrote the guideline based on OpenBSD 6.9.
+The setup is still working on OpenBSD 7.6._

 I'm going to set up VPN with [iked](https://man.openbsd.org/iked.8), a built-in VPN software from OpenBSD.
 The main focus of this setup is routing all outbound